labusekm/GenAI-HW2/README.md

 RAG data are retrieved using "Retriever".
 Retriever is also responsible for decoration of documents with relevant documents, based on "title" and "imdb_id" fields in metadata (if existing).
 This functionality is not required to be executed using LLM - it saves cost of LLM and enhances security as agents do only what is required

 React agent reads this data and checks what is missing in RAG.
-Missing data are requested using tool (tmdb tool) which calls tmdb API. tmdb API is always requested for newest vote of  amovie, to retrieve up to date data.
+Missing data are requested using tool (tmdb tool) which calls tmdb API. tmdb API is always requested for newest vote of a movie, to retrieve up to date data.
-Note: this functionality is still in development

 All the result is provided to "extract agent" to generate content from all the data available.

 The following decisions were made in application design
 - modularity - task based agents and other tasks can be implemented without LLMs - it saves cost, enhances maintainability and security of LLM usage
-- each embedding chunk is wole record from input data - it's enough for good quality and cost effective solution (solution is still efficient when invoking llm with param: max_tokens=50)
+- each embedding chunk is whole record from input data - it's enough for good quality and cost effective solution (solution is still efficient when invoking llm with param: max_tokens=50)
 - added title, type, age and platform availability into metadata to improve the speed of data filtering
 - used HuggingFace embedding as recommended fine-tuned solution
-- Cohere "command" model is recommended for RAG-oriented tasks, Gpt-4o for image processing and agents - more powerful moel
+- Cohere "command" model is recommended for RAG-oriented tasks, Gpt-4o for image processing and agents - more powerful model
 - used search_kwargs parameter for efficient data filtering (eq. prefiltering of movies recommended for specific age of user)